VerdigrisTech/cookbook-elasticsearch/README.md

 Copyright &copy; 2014 Verdigris Technologies, Inc. All rights reserved.

-This cookbook is distributed under the BSD license.
+This cookbook is licensed and distributed under the Simplified BSD license.
 See [LICENSE.md]( https://github.com/VerdigrisTech/cookbook-elasticsearch/blob/master/LICENSE ) for more details.